-A pane will open on right hand side where properties of the Data Step can be changed.
-Change the name of the Data Step, select the entity field and click on Apply.
+A pane will open on the right-hand side, where the properties of the Data Step can be changed.
+Change the name of the Data Step, select the entity field, and click on Apply.

-Note: You can check the Required attribute as per the requirement.
+Note: SharePoint developers can check the Required attribute as per the requirement.

 - Multiple Data Sets can be added to the Stage.
 Click on the Stage box and add another Data Step from the top.

 - Click on the “+” symbol to add a new Data Step.